Vikash4122002/AI-Powered-Credit-Default-Prediction-System/README.md

 LightGBM      ──┘
 ```

-**Say:** *"I used a Stacking Ensemble — three base models trained with Optuna hyperparameter tuning, whose probability outputs become features for a meta XGBoost learner.
-This outperforms any single model."*
+**Say:** *"I trained three base models, each tuned independently with Optuna.
+Their probability outputs become features for a meta XGBoost learner — this stacking approach consistently outperforms any single model."*

 ---

-### 8️⃣ Step 8 — Explain the Business Context
+### 8️⃣ Step 8 — Explain the Business Reasoning

-**Say:** *"In credit risk, false negatives — missing a defaulter — are far more expensive than false positives.
-So I tuned the classification threshold to 0.30 to maximize recall (57.1%), prioritizing catching actual defaulters over precision."*
+**Say:** *"In credit risk, missing a real defaulter costs far more than flagging a good customer.
+So I tuned the classification threshold to 0.30, which maximises recall at 57.1%.
+This is a deliberate, domain-aware engineering decision — not just a default setting."*

 ---

 ### ✅ Closing Statement

-> *"This project demonstrates complete end-to-end ML engineering — from data preprocessing and ensemble model training with Optuna, to FastAPI backend development, Docker containerization, AWS EC2 cloud deployment, and a Streamlit frontend.
-It's production-ready and publicly accessible right now."*
+> *"This project covers the full ML engineering lifecycle — data preprocessing, ensemble model training with Optuna, FastAPI REST API, Docker containerization, AWS EC2 deployment, and a Streamlit frontend.
+The API is live and publicly accessible right now."*

 ---